Py-Contributors/awesomeScripts/wallpaper-changer/README.md

 To use this script,
 1. Install the dependencies mentioned in "requirements.txt"
-2. Add what images you would like to keep as the Desktop wallpapers in the "wallpapers" directory (already included are the top 5 popular ones from the "wallpapers" subreddit)
+2. Add what images you would like to keep as the Desktop wallpapers in the "wallpapers" directory.
 3. open the script in a text editor of your choice and change some or all of the variables according to your need (like the time of change)

 WARNING:- this script will continue to run as a bakcground process at all times so please keep that in mind